-It's easier to get a great deal on a mortgage when you come to the table with excellent credit and room in your budget for a new house payment.
-Your credit scores not only affect your ability to qualify, but also your ability to take advantage of the best interest rates available.
+It's easier to get a great deal on a mortgage when you come to the table with an excellent credit score and room in your budget for a new house payment.
+Your credit scores affect your ability to qualify and your ability to take advantage of the best interest rates available.

 If you aren't sure where you stand in terms of credit scores or debt-to-income ratio, getting prequalified with at least one lender will help you determine the best way to make improvements.
 Some lenders may even offer credit education, allowing you to continue working toward homeownership while improving your credit or paying down debt.

-Getting a VA loan isn't more complicated than getting a conventional mortgage, but there are some minor differences in the way these loans are processed.
+Getting a VA loan isn't more complicated than getting a conventional mortgage, but there are some minor differences in how these loans are processed.
 That means VA loan expertise on the part of your lender could make or break your homebuying experience.

-While most of the large national bank chains offer VA loan products, VA homebuyers would be wise to shop around before settling on a lending partner.
-Here are some valuable parameters to use when comparing VA lenders:
+While most large national bank chains offer VA loan products, VA homebuyers would be wise to shop around before settling on a lending partner.
+Below are some valuable parameters to use when comparing VA lenders.

-As you navigate the homebuying process, your Loan Officer will act as your advocate and educator.
-When it comes to obtaining your Certificate of Eligibility, locking in a low interest rate and ultimately getting underwriting approval, his or her VA loan expertise will be crucial in ensuring things go smoothly.
+As you navigate the homebuying process, your loan officer will act as your advocate and educator.
+When it comes to obtaining your Certificate of Eligibility, locking in a low-interest rate, and ultimately getting underwriting approval, your lender's VA loan expertise will be crucial in ensuring things go smoothly.

 Independent third-party review sites like Better Business Bureau and Trustpilot can also provide an objective look at what real customers are saying.
 A high volume of negative vs. positive reviews is a red flag, but so is a low volume of reviews overall.
-Look for a lender that has plenty of mostly positive reviews for a better shot at a great homebuying experience.
+Look for a lender with plenty of positive reviews for a better shot at a great homebuying experience.

-In addition, your Loan Officer and real estate agent will work together to coordinate with third parties, taking some of the burden off you during this exciting but stressful time.
-Your real estate agent, the sellers' agent, title agent, homeowners insurance agent, underwriter, and even the VA appraiser all have a hand in getting you to closing.
+Your loan officer and real estate agent will also work together to coordinate with third parties, taking some of the burdens off you during this exciting but stressful time.
+Your real estate agent, sellers' agent, title agent, homeowners insurance agent, underwriter and even VA appraiser all have a hand in getting you to closing.

-Getting the lowest available interest rate is a top priority for many homebuyers — and rightfully so.
+Getting the lowest available VA loan interest rate is a top priority for many homebuyers — and rightfully so.
 Over the course of a 15- or 30-year mortgage term, what seems like a small difference in rates could cost you thousands.

-You can start your rate comparison online to get a sense of where the market stands, but your credit score, and to a lesser extent your debt-to-income ratio, can impact the rates that are available to you.
+You can start your rate comparison online to get a sense of where the market stands, but your credit score and debt-to-income ratio can impact the rates available to you.
 That means you'll need to speak with lenders to get a better idea of the rate they're able to offer based on your specific scenario.
 Lenders won't be able to lock your rate in until you're under contract for a home.

-Make a list of your priorities that ranks rate, fees, VA experience, and customer satisfaction in terms of what you find most important when buying a home.
+Make a list ranking your priorities between rate, fees, VA experience, and customer satisfaction when buying a home.
 When you're comparing lenders, your list will make it easier to choose the one that aligns with your specific needs.
-Use our tool to start comparing lenders now.